workshopper/javascripting/problems/object-properties/problem.md

 ## The challenge:

+Create a file named `object-properties.js`.

-Create a variable named `food` like this:
+In that file, define a variable named `food` like this:

 ```js
 var food = {